andrew-jacobs/w65c265sxb-hacker/README.md

 The 'B' command sets the memory bank (e.g. bits 23 to 16 of the address bus) when displaying or altering memory.
 I've added this command to support a hardware project I'm working on to add additional RAM via the XBUS connector.
 On a standard SXB board you can only access bank 00.
-Attempting to accessing other banks will crash your SXB.